-Upon your arrival in the Kathmandu airport (TIA) you will be greeted by a representative from Himalayan Glacier Trekking.
-After completing your custom formalities (Visa, etc) pick up your luggage and look for our representative with a Himalayan Glacier Trekking display board at the arrival gate.
-You will be then transferred to Hotel Shanker or a similar category hotel.
-After check in, you can take a rest or visit our office.
-In the evening, there will be a welcome dinner hosted by Himalayan Glacier at The Ship Restaurant Bar & Lounge.
+Upon our arrival in the Tribhuwan International Airport (TIA) in Kathmandu, we will be greeted by a representative from Himalayan Glacier who will drop us off at our hotel.
+After checking in, we take a rest or visit Himalayan Glacier’s office.
+In the evening, there will be a welcome dinner hosted by Himalayan Glacier.
 For dinner, you will be served excellent authentic Nepalese cuisine which will introduce you to the Nepalese food culture.

-Today, after breakfast, we start a guided tour to four of UNESCO World Heritage Sites in Kathmandu.
-Kathmandu Durbar Square holds the palaces of the medieval Kings who ruled over the then Kathmandu Kingdom.
-Pashupatinath houses a sacred lingum, or the phallic symbol of Lord Shiva.
-The Aryaghat alongside Pashupati and on the banks of the Bagmati River is a famous funeral site for the Hindus.
-The Buddhists shrine of Boudhanath is one of the largest stupas in the world, and one of the holiest Buddhist pilgrimage and tourist destinations in Kathmandu.
-The area of Boudhnath is also famous for over 50 Tibetan Gompas or monasteries.
-Swayambhu meaning the "the self-existent" is popular among the foreigners as the Monkey Temple owing to the large number of monkey population residing in the area.
-Overnight at Kathmandu.
+Today, after breakfast, we start a guided tour to four of the UNESCO World Heritage Sites in Kathmandu.
+Kathmandu Durbar Square holds the palaces of the ancient kings who ruled over the then Kathmandu Kingdom.
+Pashupatinath Temple is one of the most sacred pilgrimage sites for Hindus all over the world.
+We also visit popular Buddhist stupas in Kathmandu.
+Swayambhunath, is located in the heart of the city and is also called Monkey Temple by the tourists owing to the large number of monkeys in the temple area.
+Bouddhanath is one of the largest stupas in the world, and one of the holiest Buddhist pilgrimage and tourist destinations in Kathmandu.
+The area of Boudhnath is also famous for over 50 Tibetan gompas or monasteries.
+Overnight in Kathmandu.